Seednode/roulette/README.md

 The cache can be regenerated at any time by accessing the `/_/clear_cache` endpoint.

+If `--cache-file` is set, the cache will be loaded on start (if it exists), and compressed via zstd and serialized to disk whenever it is re-generated.

 ## Debug

 If the `-d|--debug` flag is passed, an additional endpoint, `/_/stats`, is registered.